- What Is Breast Reduction Surgery?

 Candidates for breast reduction surgery should also have a thorough understanding of the procedure as well as realistic expectations.
 Candidates must be relatively healthy and mentally fit for the operation.

-Dr. Neil J. Zemmel will initially see you in consultation for an initial evaluation.
-He will assess your goals and desires.
-Dr. Zemmel believes safety is the number one priority, and each patient will undergo a complete history and physical before surgery.
-He will discuss your symptoms due to large breasts as well as review your medical history and any medications you may take.
+Dr. Neil J. Zemmel or Dr. Karishma Reddy will see you in consultation for an initial evaluation.
+They will assess your goals and desires.
+Our surgeons believe safety is the number one priority, and each patient will undergo a complete history and physical before surgery.
+They will discuss your symptoms due to large breasts as well as review your medical history and any medications you may take.

 - Your initial bra cup size